 Helpful for Exams: For exams involving problem-solving, you will be mostly using "handwriting with pen and paper".
-When done you will have to submit your work.
-To do this we recommend that you use your phone with a scanner-app (\$5-\$10 price range) capable of producing pdf output and of combining several pages into a single pdf file.
-This is not mandatory, as you still will be able to submit your work in the form of photographs taken with your phone, but it would streamline and speed-up enormously the grading work on our side.
+Of course, if you have a tablet with a "Note-Taking with Stylus" app you can use it instead of the literal "pen-and-paper".
+When done you will have to submit your work by taking photographs of it.
+To do this we recommend that you use your phone with a scanner-app capable of producing pdf output and of combining several pages into a single pdf file.
+If you are using a tablet, the notes app itself will create the pdf output.